-For their lunch each day pupils have the option to choose from two hot meal options, a snack option plus a vegan / vegetarian option.
+For their lunch each day pupils have the option to choose from two hot meal options plus a snack option.
 These are all served with vegetables or side salad.
-All meals also come with fresh chilled drinking water, salad, seasonal fruit and depending on the day soup or a dessert.
+All meals also come with fresh chilled drinking water, salad, seasonal fruit and depending on the day - soup or a dessert.

-Milk will be available for those pupils entitled to free school meals through the free school meal eligibility scheme at morning break or lunchtime
+Milk will be available for those pupils entitled to free school meals through the free school meal eligibility scheme at lunchtime.